-- (vii) The decision of the local hearing authority becomes final and binding on all parties unless appealed to the courts as provided in subsection (b). - (viii) Any person to whom an emergency order is directed under § 18-205(1)(b)(i)(D) shall comply immediately, but on petition to the local hearing authority will be afforded a hearing as soon as possible.
-In no case will the hearing be held later than three (3) days from the receipt of the petition by the local hearing authority. - (b) An appeal may be taken from any final order or other final determination of the local hearing authority by any party who is or may be adversely affected, including the pretreatment agency.
-Appeal must be made to the chancery court under the common law writ of certiorari set out in Tennessee Code Annotated, § 27-8-101, et. seq. within sixty (60) days from the date the order or determination is made. - Show cause hearing.
-Notwithstanding the provisions of subsections (a) or (b), the pretreatment coordinator may order any user that causes or contributes to violation(s) of this chapter, wastewater discharge permits, or orders issued hereunder, or any other pretreatment standard or requirements, to appear before the local administrative officer and show cause why a proposed enforcement action should not be taken.
+(viii) Any person to whom an emergency order is directed under § 18-305(1)(b)(i)(D) shall comply immediately, but on petition to the local hearing authority will be afforded a hearing as soon as possible.
+In no case will the hearing be held later than three (3) days from the receipt of the petition by the local hearing authority.

+(b) An appeal may be taken from any final order or other final determination of the local bearing authority by any party who is or may be adversely affected, including the pretreatment agency.
+Appeal must be made to the chancery court under the common law writ of certiorari set out in Tennessee Code Annotated, § 27-8-101, et seq. within sixty (60) days from the date the order or determination is made.

+Show cause hearing.
+Notwithstanding the provisions of (c) subsections (a) or (b), the pretreatment coordinator may order any user that causes or contributes to violation(s) of this chapter, wastewater discharge permits, or orders issued hereunder, or any other pretreatment standard or requirements, to appear before the manager of the water works and sewers and show cause why a proposed enforcement action should not be taken.
 Notice shall be served on the user specifying the time and place for the meeting, the proposed enforcement action, the reasons for the action, and a request that the user show cause why the proposed enforcement action should be taken.
 The notice of the meeting shall be served personally or by registered or certified mail (return receipt requested) at least ten (10) days prior to the hearing.
 The notice may be served on any authorized representative of the user.
 Whether or not the user appears as ordered, immediate enforcement action may be pursued following the hearing date.
 A show cause hearing shall not be prerequisite for taking any other action against the user.
-A show cause hearing may be requested by the discharger prior to revocation of a discharge permit or termination of service. - (3) Violations, administrative civil penalty.
-Under the authority of Tennessee Code Annotated, § 69-3-125. - (a) (i) Any person including, but not limited to, industrial users, who does any of the following acts or omissions is subject to a civil penalty of up to ten thousand dollars (\$10,000.00) per day for each day during which the act or omission continues or occurs: - (A) Unauthorized discharge, discharging without a permit;
+A show cause hearing may be requested by the discharger prior to revocation of a discharge permit or termination of service.

+(3) Violations.
+Administrative civil penalty.
+Under the authority of Tennessee Code Annotated,§ 69-3-125:

+(a) (i) Any person including, but not limited to, industrial users, who does any of the following acts or omissions is subject to a civil penalty of up to ten thousand dollars (\$10,000.00) per day for each day during which the act or omission continues or occurs:

+(A) Unauthorized discharge, discharging without a permit;